dagu-org/dagu/web/docs/web/detail.md

 ## Config Tab

-You can update the workflow from the web UI.
+You can edit the workflow from the web UI.

 ![Config page](https://user-images.githubusercontent.com/1475839/168244116-785b0444-228c-4919-99ae-14dd80abbf50.png)